Current Versus Capacitor Value And

 Calculate the energy stored in the capacitor of the circuit to the right under DC conditions.
 In order to calculate the energy stored in the capacitor we must determine the voltage across it and then use Equation (1.22). flowing through it).
 Therefore the corresponding circuit is is 12Volts.
 Therefore the energy stored in the capacitor is

-What are the reasons for capacitor burning
+What are the different types of capacitor connections?

 [PDF Version]